Snapdragon 855 SoC’s Benchmark Scores Show Huge Improvements

-Qualcomm's next-gen flagship SoC, the Snapdragon 855 was announced in December last year, but so far, the new chipset was yet to be tested on a benchmarking platform to measure its prowess.
-It appears that the company has now lifted the embargo on the benchmark test results of the new SoC which have now surfaced online from multiple sources.
-And to put it simply, the Snapdragon 855 doesn't disappoint by putting some really impressive figures on the benchmarking score cards.
+Qualcomm's next-gen flagship Snapdragon 855 SoC was unveiled in December last year, but so far, the new chipset was yet to be tested on a benchmarking platform, barring some odd unconfirmed results, to measure its prowess.
+It seems that Qualcomm has now lifted the embargo on the benchmark test results for the Snapdragon 855, which have now surfaced online from multiple sources.
+And to put it simply, the new chipset doesn't disappoint by putting some impressive figures on the benchmarking score cards.
+Read on to find out how the new Qualcomm Snapdragon chip scored on various benchmarks and how it stacks up to the last-generation Snapdragon 845 and HiSilicon Kirin 980 chipsets.

 But before we get into details, do keep in mind that the benchmark tests were performed on a reference device provided by Qualcomm that was powered by the Snapdragon 855 coupled with 6GB of RAM and running Android 9 Pie with a customised AOSP software.
 On the other hand, the comparison tests were conducted on a Snapdragon 845-powered Pixel 3 XL with 4GB of RAM and the Honor Magic 2 powered by the Kirin 980 SoC coupled with 8GB of RAM.
 The benchmark figures mentioned below were recorded by XDA-Developers, however, the scores might differ slightly as multiple other sources have tested the SoC too.